-Discover another great Icelandic drive: F570 around the Snaefellsjökull glacier.
-After my drive through the lava field of Berserkjahraun, I started another off the beaten track adventure in the Snaefellsnes peninsula: the exhilarating road to the glacier.
+Discover another great drive: F570 Iceland is a 4WD road around the Snaefellsjökull glacier on the Snaefellsnes peninsula.
+After my drive through the lava field of Berserkjahraun, I started another off the beaten track adventure: the exhilarating road to the glacier.
 4WD mandatory!!!!

-INFO & PLANNING TIPS - F570 to Snaefellsjökull
+INFO & PLANNING TIPS - F570 road to Snaefellsjökull

 F570 is a 4WD Road at the western end of the Snaefellsnes peninsula that leads to the Songhellir Singing caves and to the Snaefellsjokull glacier made famous by Jules Verne.

 Getting to Road F570 Iceland

 - F570 crosses the Snaefellsnes peninsula between North and South Coast

 - At the northern end it joins the road circling the peninsula just East of Olafsvik and on the South coast just East of Arnarstapi

 - You can also check out my map of Snaefellsnes with places to visit to locate this road